bg-slate

 Sourcing Our Crab

-On our menu, you'll often find Snow crab legs as well as crab meat in dishes like crab cakes, pasta, dips and stuffing.
-There are other varieties that can make a special appearance on our menu, if they're deemed abundant to catch responsibly, like Bairdi and Dungeness.
+On our menu, you'll often find Snow crab legs as well as crab meat in dishes like pasta, dips and stuffing.
+There are other varieties that can make a special appearance on our menu, if they're deemed abundant to catch responsibly, like Bairdi.
 No matter what the species, every crab we serve is wild-caught using crab traps or "pots."

 Where you'll find the crab we serve: